Did you know?

 The white plastic tip on racing muzzles help to determine the winner of the race if it’s too close to call and a photo finish is needed.

 What Does Benching Mean?

-“Benching” is very important in the care of a racing Greyhound.
-It is much more than just a brief “once over”.
-The trainer is looking for everything from muscle soreness, bruising, small cuts or sore cuticles, to any fleas, ticks, etc. They are also making sure there is no swelling of the toes or joints.
+Benching is very important in the care of a racing greyhound.
+The trainer is looking for everything from muscle soreness, swelling, bruising, small cuts, sore cuticles, fleas and ticks.

 Trainers usually bench the dogs the day after the race (some will do before and after) in order to catch anything that might be bothering the dog and treat it promptly and appropriately.
 If something more serious is suspected, such as a bone injury, the dog is taken to the vet for an x-ray.